 If the Issuer determines, in its sole discretion, that on any Observation Date a Market Disruption Event has occurred, then that Observation Date shall be postponed until the first succeeding Exchange Business Day on which there is no Market Disruption Event, unless there is a Market Disruption Event on each of the five Exchange Business Days immediately following the original date that, but for the Market Disruption Event, would have been an Observation Date.
-In that case, that fifth Exchange Business Day shall be deemed to be the Observation Date notwithstanding the Market Disruption Event and the Issuer shall determine, its good faith estimate of the level of the Leverage Strategy and the value of the Certificate on that fifth Exchange Business Day in accordance with the formula for and method of calculation last in effect prior to the occurrence of the first Market Disruption Event taking into account, inter alia, the exchange traded or quoted price of the Underlying Unit and the potential increased cost of hedging by the Issuer as a result of the occurrence of the Market Disruption Event.

-Please refer to the "Information relating to the European Style Cash Settled Long Certificates on Single Equities" section on pages 39 to 53 of this document for examples and illustrations of the calculation of the Hedging Fee Factor.
+In that case, that fifth Exchange Business Day shall be deemed to be the Observation Date notwithstanding the Market Disruption Event and the Issuer shall determine, its good faith estimate of the level of the Leverage Inverse Strategy and the value of the Certificate on that fifth Exchange Business Day in accordance with the formula for and method of calculation last in effect prior to the occurrence of the first Market Disruption Event taking into account, inter alia, the exchange traded or quoted price of the Underlying Unit and the potential increased cost of hedging by the Issuer as a result of the occurrence of the Market Disruption Event.
+Please refer to the "Information relating to the European Style Cash Settled Short Certificates on Single Equities" section on pages 38 to 52 of this document for examples and illustrations of the calculation of the Hedging Fee Factor.
+Closing Level: In respect of each Certificate, shall be an amount payable in the Settlement Currency equal to: $\left(\frac{\frac{\text{Final Reference Level} \times \text{Final Exchange Rate}}{\text{Initial Reference Level} \times \text{Initial Exchange Rate}} - \text{Strike Level}\right) \times \text{Hedging Fee Factor}$ Initial Reference Level: 1,000 Final Reference Level: The closing level of the Leverage Inverse Strategy (as described below) on the Valuation Date The calculation of the closing level of the Leverage Inverse Strategy is set out in the "Specific Definitions relating to the Leverage Inverse Strategy" section on pages 19 to 22 below.
+Initial Exchange Rate: 1 Final Exchange Rate: 1 Air Bag Mechanism: The " Air Bag Mechanism " refers to the mechanism built in the Leverage Inverse Strategy and which is designed to reduce the Leverage Inverse Strategy exposure to the Underlying Unit during extreme market conditions.
+If the Underlying Unit rises by 15% or more (" Air Bag Trigger Price ") during the trading day (which represents approximately 75% loss after a 5 times inverse leverage), the Air Bag Mechanism is triggered and the Leverage Inverse Strategy is adjusted intra-day.
+The Air Bag Mechanism reduces the impact on the Leverage Inverse Strategy if the Underlying Unit rises further, but will also maintain a reduced exposure to the Underlying

-Closing Level:

-In respect of each Certificate, shall be an amount payable in the Settlement Currency equal to:

-$\left(\frac{\text{Final Reference Level} \times \text{Final Exchange Rate}}{\text{Initial Reference Level} \times \text{Initial Exchange Rate}} - \text{Strike Level}\right) \times \text{Hedging Fee Factor}$

-Initial Reference Level:

-Final Reference Level:

-The closing level of the Leverage Strategy (as described below) on the Valuation Date

-The calculation of the closing level of the Leverage Strategy is set out in the "Specific Definitions relating to the Leverage Strategy" section on pages 19 to 23 below.

-Initial Exchange Rate:

-Final Exchange Rate:

-Air Bag Mechanism:

-The "Air Bag Mechanism" refers to the mechanism built in the Leverage Strategy and which is designed to reduce the Leverage Strategy exposure to the Underlying Unit during extreme market conditions.
-If the Underlying Unit falls by 15% or more ("Air Bag Trigger Price") during the trading day (which represents approximately 75% loss after a 5 times leverage), the Air Bag

-Mechanism is triggered and the Leverage Strategy is adjusted intraday.
-The Air Bag Mechanism reduces the impact on the Leverage Strategy if the Underlying Unit falls further, but will also maintain a reduced exposure to the Underlying Unit in the event the Underlying Unit starts to rise after the Air Bag Mechanism is triggered, thereby reducing its ability to recoup losses.